Here are some of our suggested Picnic Spots

-Victoria Bay is a beautiful sheltered bay and an excellent place to sit on the grass, enjoy a picnic, gaze at the sea and the surfers.
+Victoria Bay is a beautifully sheltered bay and an ideal place to sit on the grass, enjoy a picnic, gaze at the sea and the surfers.
 An excellent place to swim!
 Ablution facilities are available.
 Drive 6km from Wilderness village on the N2 in the direction of George.
-Victoria Bay is clearly sign posted on your left, turn left and drive a further 4.5 km to the destination.
+Victoria Bay is clearly sign posted on your left.
+Turn left and drive a further 4.5 km to your destination.

 Dolphins point is Wilderness’s iconic viewpoint.
 Drive 1,5 km on the N2 from the village towards George.
 There is a car park at the viewpoint.
 In front of the view point there are tables available for you to enjoy your picnic.
 This is the best location to spot whales and dolphins in the correct season.
 The view of the Kaaimans river mouth and the old train bridge are breathtaking.
 There are no ablution facilities at this location.

-Well known with the paragliders, this location offers the best view of Wilderness.
+Well known for a take-off point for paragliders, this location offers the best view of Wilderness.
 Its elevation and rolling lawns make Map of Africa perfect for a romantic picnic.
 From the village centre drive 2.3 km up Heights Road, turn left onto Remskoen gravel road and proceed for another 2.5km.
 Once you see the spectacular view on your left you have arrived!
 There are no ablution facilities at this location.

 Drive 2.3km from the village centre along Waterside drive.
 Turn right at the sign post for Eden Adventures, keep left and drive 300m to the Fairy Knowe Hotel.
 Keys for the hide can be obtained from hotel reception.
 It is a short walk from the entrance of the hotel to the bird hide.
 This location is a lovely, sheltered spot to enjoy a quiet picnic and view some of our endemic bird species.
 Ablution facilities are available at the hotel.